 Since the first announcement of Apple Intelligence, renowned analyst Mark Gurman has indicated that Apple’s long-term plan is to monetize these features by launching a paid service under the name Apple Intelligence+.
 Other analysts at the time predicted that the cost of subscribing to advanced AI features could reach $20 per month, or perhaps be available at a discounted price as part of an Apple One bundle.

-Apple’s motivation for charging fees wasn’t just a desire to increase profits, but rather due to the exorbitant costs it incurs to build its Private Cloud Compute infrastructure.
-Investors expected Apple to recoup some of these massive costs.
-However, this has not happened yet, for a simple reason: the features Apple initially provided did not live up to the level of service users would pay for, and developing Siri took much longer than expected.
+Apple’s motivation for charging fees was not merely a desire to increase profits, but rather due to the exorbitant costs it incurs to build the Private Cloud Compute infrastructure.
+Investors had expected Apple to recoup some of these massive costs.
+However, this has not happened yet, for a simple reason: the features Apple initially introduced did not rise to the level of a service users would pay for, and the development of Siri took much longer than expected.

-Mark Gurman believes that Apple will eventually charge for some advanced Siri features, but not before these technologies prove their efficiency and worth to users first.
-It is likely that features will not be entirely locked behind a paywall; instead, “rate limits” will be placed on complex generative and cognitive features that require intensive cloud processing, just as OpenAI does with ChatGPT, while basic features and personal user context on the device will remain completely free and unrestricted.
+Mark Gurman believes that Apple will eventually charge fees for some advanced Siri features, but not before these technologies prove their efficiency and worth to users first.
+It is likely that features will not be entirely locked behind a paywall; instead, “rate limits” will be placed on generative and complex cognitive features that require intensive cloud processing, much like OpenAI does with ChatGPT, while basic features and personal user context on the device remain completely free and unrestricted.

 iCloud+ Plan and Apple’s Smart Alternative